zglue/zglue_doc/zDK_Bootloader_Guide.md

 $ openssl genrsa -out image_sign.pem 2048
 ```

-This created a file which contains both the private and public key,
+This creates a file which contains both the private and public key,
-and will be used when signing images.
+and this key pair will be used when signing images.

 Then you need to extract the public key from this to include it
 in the bootloader.
 Bootloader need to keep key parsing minimal,